How Can We Help?

 The Fiqh of It

 From an Islamic perspective, any coloured discharge in the habitual days of bleeding, other than clear or white, is considered menstruation (hayd).
 As long as the bleeding falls within normal parameters, colours such as black, brown, green, yellow and red are hayd.
 When looking at the colour of discharge, it is important that the sample is fresh and wet.
 If the discharge is looked at when it has dried, it has undergone a chemical reaction, altering its colour.
-For example, if the discharge is yellow when fresh, but changes colour after time, the original colour of yellow is considered.
 (Manhal al-Waridin p.169)

 Top